 - Departments are to take responsibility for assigning programme staff to chair Forum meetings, for setting and communicating the time, date and location of Forum meetings, along with agendas, minute taking and any other paperwork.

-- Department Representatives and Accessibility and Inclusion Representatives are required to collect and collate student feedback, from both online forums and direct discussions with students, and to raise issues, where appropriate, with the Head of Department and Departmental Administrator.
-Department Representatives and Accessibility and Inclusion Representatives should also take responsibility for monitoring and moderating online forums.
-It is advisable for the Staff/Student Forum Chair and the Department Representatives and Accessibility and Inclusion Representatives to meet in advance of the Forum meeting in case issues can be resolved prior to the meeting and reported to the Forum.
+- Departmental Student Coordinators and Programme Representatives are required to collect and collate student feedback, from both online forums and direct discussions with students, and to raise issues, where appropriate, with the Head of Department and Departmental Administrator.
+Departmental Student Coordinators should also take responsibility for monitoring and moderating online forums.
+It is advisable for the Staff/Student Forum Chair and the Departmental Student Coordinators to meet in advance of the Forum meeting in case issues can be resolved prior to the meeting and reported to the Forum.

 - Following each meeting of the Staff/Student Forum, the meeting Secretary (normally a member of staff) will write minutes.